Annotation-free Audio-Visual Segmentation: Experiments

-In this study, we compare AuTR with the state-of-the-art AVS method~\cite{zhou2022avs}, which is based on an encoder-fusion-decoder framework.
-Additionally, we consider other related audio-visual methods, including sound source localization (SSL) methods LVS~\cite{chen2021localizing} and MSSL~\cite{qian2020multiple}, video object segmentation (VOS) methods 3DC~\cite{mahadevan2020making} and SST~\cite{duke2021sstvos}, and salient object detection (SOD) methods iGAN~\cite{mao2021transformer} and LGVT~\cite{zhang2021learning}.
+We also compare our proposed SAMA-AVS with the state-of-the-art AVS method~\cite{zhou2022avs}, which is based on an encoder-fusion-decoder framework.
+Additionally, we compare with other related audio-visual methods, including sound source localization (SSL) methods LVS~\cite{chen2021localizing} and MSSL~\cite{qian2020multiple}, video object segmentation (VOS) methods 3DC~\cite{mahadevan2020making} and SST~\cite{duke2021sstvos}, and salient object detection (SOD) methods iGAN~\cite{mao2021transformer} and LGVT~\cite{zhang2021learning}.

-According to the results presented in Table~\ref{tab:compare_with_sota}, our proposed approach outperforms existing methods in both subsets across all metrics.
-Despite achieving high values on the $\mathcal{M}_{\mathcal{J}}$ metric with ResNet50 and PVT-v2, the current AVS method~\cite{zhou2022avs} still falls short compared to our proposed method on the S4 subset.
-With ResNet50, our proposed method achieved a 2.2-point improvement over AVS, while with PVT-v2, it achieved a 1.7-point improvement.
-These results demonstrate the superiority of the audio-aware transformer over the fusion-based model~\cite{zhou2022avs}.

-Moreover, our analysis indicates that the performance of all methods is notably inferior on the MS3 subset as compared to the S4 subset.
-To address this issue, we fine-tuned the models that had already been trained on the S4 subset on the MS3 subset.
-The results of the AVS and AuTR models are presented in the ``PVT-v2 + F.T." rows of Table~\ref{tab:compare_with_sota}.
-The results demonstrate that pre-training on the S4 subset significantly improved the performance of AuTR on the MS3 subset, resulting in a 4.74 \textit{improvement}.
-However, the AVS~\cite{zhou2022avs} model's performance on the MS3 subset dropped by 3.55 \textit{points}.
-These findings indicate that our proposed AuTR architecture enables leveraging knowledge from single sound scenarios to improve performance on multiple sound scenes.
-Overall, our experiments demonstrate the effectiveness of the proposed AuTR architecture, which outperforms existing state-of-the-art approaches across all experimental settings.